qinflan/shadersmith-r3f/README.md

 # shadersmith-r3f

-Modular animated gradient shader component for React Three Fiber.
+**A modular animated gradient shader component for React Three Fiber.**

 Check out the possibilities of this package by playing around in the web-app:

 https://shadersmith.vercel.app/

-You can also get copy and pastable code snippets so you can customize your art in the web-app, then have it inside your react app in seconds!
+*You can also get copy and pastable code snippets so you can customize your art in the web-app, then have it inside your react app in seconds!*

 This package is only currently supporting React Projects, maybe further support for additonal frameworks will come at some point.